merliot/dean-demo/README.md

 # Dean Demo

 This is a demo of [Dean](https://github.com/merliot/dean), a Go framework for making things.
-It's also a demo on TinyGo networking using netdev.
+It's also a demo of TinyGo networking using netdev.

+The demo runs on the hardware setup below, sitting on my desk.
+(Bunch of parts I had on-hand; hopefully the cat doesn't find it interesting!).

 ![](images/desk_image.jpg)

-*Hardware setup*
+There are two parts to the demo: a hub running on a VM and the microcontrollers.
+The hub is running [cmd/demo/main.go](cmd/demo/main.go).
+The microcontrollers are running firmware built with TinyGo.

 ## Install Hub